jmar5439/ng-multiselect-dropdown/README.md

 [![downloads](https://img.shields.io/npm/dm/ng-multiselect-dropdown.svg)](https://www.npmjs.com/package/ng-multiselect-dropdown)

 Angular multiselect dropdown component for web applications.
 Easy to integrate and use.
 It can be bind to any custom data source.
+This is a upgraded Angular 13 version of ng-multiselect-dropdown-angular.

 # [Demo](https://nileshpatel17.github.io/ng-multiselect-dropdown/)